Wikiquote: Multi-lingual cooperation

 The top ten Wikiquote language projects by mainspace article count:

 For a complete list with totals see Wikimedia Statistics:

 Use in experiments

 It can be possible to utilise Wikiquote as a text corpus for language experiments.

 The University of Wroclaw team entering Conversational Intelligence Challenge of the 2017 Conference on Neural Information Processing Systems (NIPS 2017) used Wikiquote to produce a conversational talker module for extraction of rare words.

 Researchers have used Wikiquote to train language models to detect extremist quotes.

 Reception

 Wikiquote has been suggested as "a great starting point for a quotation search" with only quotes with sourced citations being available.
-It is also noted as a source from frequent misquotes and their possible origins.
+It is also noted as a source for frequent misquotes and their possible origins.
 It can be used for analysis to produce claims such as "Albert Einstein is probably the most quoted figure of our time".